Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Preliminaries

-We explain the POD approach in the context of a nonlinear dynamical system that takes the form • where $\mat{M} \in \R^{n\times n}$.
+where $\mat{M} \in \R^{n\times n}$.
 When $n$ is large, the simulation of the dynamical system can be computationally expensive, and we turn to reduced order models to lower the computational cost.
 In the POD approach, the dynamical system is first simulated numerically and the ``snapshots'' of the system at multiple times $ 0 \leq t_1 < \dots < t_{n_t} \leq T$, as $\vec{x}_j = \vec{x}(t_j) $ for $j=1,\dots,n_t$ are collected into the POD snapshot matrix